-Umbrella Virtual Appliances (VAs) are lightweight virtual machines, which are compatible with VMWare ESX/ESXi and Windows Hyper-V hypervisors.
-When utilized as conditional DNS forwarders on your network, Umbrella VAs record the internal IP address information of DNS requests for usage in Reports, Security Enforcement, and Category Filtering policies in the Umbrella dashboard.
+Umbrella virtual appliances (VAs) are lightweight virtual machines that are compatible with VMWare ESX/ESXi and Windows Hyper-Vhypervisors.
+When utilized as conditional DNS forwarders on your network, Umbrella VAs record the internal IP address information of DNS requests for usage in reports, security enforcement, and category filtering policies.
 Additionally, VAs encrypt and authenticate DNS data for enhanced security.

 VAs also enable Active Directory (AD) integration, which expands on the VAs’ functionality to include AD identify information in addition to the internal IP address visibility and DNS encryption.

 VAs act as conditional DNS forwarders in your network, intelligently forwarding public DNS queries to Cisco Umbrella's global network, and local DNS queries to your existing local DNS servers/forwarders, respectively.
 Every public DNS query sent to Umbrella is encrypted, authenticated, and includes the client's internal IP address.